The Suite Life Movie: Plot

 At the institute, London learns from a dolphin that Zack and Cody are at the Gemini Project and alerts Dr. Spaulding who claims that the Martin twins may be in danger, while Bailey calls the manager of the SS Tipton, Mr. Moseby (Phill Lewis), to the site of the Gemini Project while they all go to save Zack and Cody.
 During this time, the brothers attempt to flee the island and the army of twins, who are now mind-controlled to go after the two.
 The army succeeds, as Zack and Cody are captured and taken back to the laboratory, where Bailey, London, Woody, and Dr. Spaulding find them.
 Dr. Olsen reveals that he is Dr. Spaulding's evil twin and explains that he spied on Zack and Cody earlier.

-After telling each other off, Zack and Cody begin to merge, but the merge is unsuccessful because the twins get into an argument that escalates into a fight, ultimately destroying the Gemini Project and freeing all the other twins from Ronald’s control.
-Ronald attempts to reboot the machine, but he is stopped by Cody who quickly forms a plan, and he and Zack give the special fruit to the Spaulding twins, who finally understand each other by telepathically discovering they wanted to be like each other all along.
-Mr. Moseby then comes in with the police who arrest Ronald.
+After telling each other off, Zack and Cody begin to merge, but the merge is unsuccessful because the twins get into an argument that escalates into a fight, ultimately destroying the Gemini Project and freeing all the other twins from Ronald's control.
+Ronald attempts to reboot the machine, but he is stopped by Cody who quickly forms a plan.
+He and Zack give the special fruit to the Spaulding twins, who finally understand each other by telepathically discovering they wanted to be like each other all along.
+Mr. Moseby arrives with the police who arrest Ronald.
 Zack and Cody now understand that they make a "pretty good team."

 Afterward, Cody and Bailey have reconciled and visited landmarks together and Zack is driving his car, which Cody finally agreed to let him have.
 On the dock, Zack parks the car in a shipping area and sees his friends and brother on the SS Tipton.
 Unfortunately, the car is crushed by a shipping crate containing London's summer clothes.
 While Zack stares in shock, the movie ends with Mr. Moseby saying, "Well, spring break's over.
 Now if I could just make it to summer vacation."